rgwch/mikrorest/docs/classes/MikroRest.md

 > **new MikroRest**(`options?`): `MikroRest`

-Defined in: index.ts:65
+Defined in: index.ts:78

-The constructor creates usable defaults for the MikroRest instance.
+The constructor creates practical defaults for the MikroRest instance.
 Modify as needed with options

 #### Parameters